Classic UI

 Some peculiar use cases require special handling.
 For example, it's possible to configure ScanbotBarcodeDetector

 to scan only barcodes of pre-defined lengths.
-This might reduce the number false scans.
+This might reduce the number of false scans.
 Such parameters work only for enumerated types of barcodes and usually you don't need to modify their default values.

 entity as a part of BarcodeScannerConfig